Mohammed-ElDesouky/Quasi-experiment-implementation-DoubleDifference_STATA/README.md

 **Assisting language & tools**: R, RStudio and GitHub Desktop

-_Ensure that both software installations are installed and updated before running the code._
+_**Note:** Ensure that both software installations are installed and updated before running the code._

 ## **[Step 1]: Cloning the GitHub folder to your local device**